 Among others, cover fan coil units, cooling panels and climate ceilings.
 These are mostly installed in the ceiling and provide a room with heating and/or cooling via a 2-, 3- or 4-pipe system.
-To control the room temperature, the most accurate results, in both full- and partial load conditions, can be achieved by using Pressure-Independent Balancing and Control Valves (PIBCV).
+To control the room temperature, the most accurate results, in both full- and partial load conditions, can be achieved by using Pressure-Independent balancing and Control Valves (PICV).
 They are simply set to the required flow under full load conditions and function as automatic flow limiters.
 In partial load conditions, the actuator accurately reduces the flow according to needs.
 No overflow situation will occur, increasing the energy efficiency of the heat or cooling source.

 The actuators can be controlled via a Building Management System (BMS) or stand-alone electronic room controllers.
 In case the terminal units contain a fan, the room controller can also be used to change the fan speed.

 In most cases, designed as a 2-pipe system with one or more radiators in every room.
 To control the room temperature, Danfoss radiator thermostats are used.
 They consist of a thermostatic radiator valve, mostly with a pre-setting of the design flow, and a temperature sensor.
 A wide variety of sensors ensure accurate control of the room temperature.
 For example, if curtains prevent proper measurement of room temperature, a version with remote sensor or remote sensor and control provide a better solution.

 For optimal space comfort, it is recommended to equip the radiator system with an automatic hydronic balancing solution.
 This eliminates pressure fluctuations, thereby ensuring that the radiator thermostats function optimally.